Orfordness transmitting station: History

 The site was originally built in the late 1960s for an experimental over-the-horizon radar station known as Cobra Mist.

 The radar never worked satisfactorily and the project was scrapped in 1973.
 The site and buildings were taken over in 1975 by the Foreign and Commonwealth Office's Communications Engineering Department (still better known by its previous name, the Diplomatic Wireless Service), who installed a 50-kW medium-wave broadcast transmitter.
 Following successful tests and the installation of further transmitters, from 1978 the site shared responsibility for the BBC's medium-wave services to Europe which had been provided since the Second World War by an FCO transmitting station at Crowborough in Sussex.
 After the Crowborough station closed in September 1982, Orfordness handled all such BBC transmissions.
 In 1986, the BBC itself took over the running of the site from the FCO, although the latter retained ownership of the station.

 In 1997, as part of the privatization of all transmitting stations in the UK used by the BBC, the station was bought by Merlin Communications International Ltd (usually known simply as Merlin), a company formed by former BBC engineers and frequency managers.
 In 2001, Merlin was acquired by VT Group plc (known as Vosper Thorneycroft until 2002) and renamed VT Merlin Communications, then just VT Communications.
 In 2010, VT Communications was bought by Babcock.

 BBC transmissions

-From September 1982, the 648 kHz channel was used to carry BBC World Service programmes in English around the clock.
-From 1987 and into the 1990s, the channel carried a tailored service, branded BBC 648, in which some French and German programmes were interwoven with the main output in English.
+From September 1982, the 648 kHz channel was used to carry BBC World Service programmes in English to northern Europe.
+Initially, the transmitter broadcast programming in English around the clock but from 1987 and into the 1990s, the transmitter was used to carry a tailored service, branded BBC 648, in which some French and German programmes were interwoven with the main output in English.
 The French service closed in 1995, and the BBC's German service in 1999, and 648 reverted to being English-only.

 The 1296 kHz channel, which Orfordness transmitted from 1978, was used for BBC broadcasts in east European languages during the evening and early morning.
 This use of 1296 was phased out after it became possible to relay the BBC on FM within the target countries, following the end of the Cold War.